AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 ---
 title: How to configure a submit action for an adaptive form
-description: An adaptive form provides multipl submit actions.
+description: An adaptive form provides multiple submit actions.
 A submit action defines how an adaptive form is processed after submission.
 You can use built-in submit actions or create your own.
 ---

-# Configuring the Submit action{#configuring-the-submit-action}
+# Configuring the Submit action {#configuring-the-submit-action}

 ## Introduction to submit actions  {#introduction-to-submit-actions}

 A submit action is triggered when a user clicks the Submit button on an adaptive form.
 Adaptive forms provide a few out of the box submit actions.

-You can also extend the default submit actions to create you own submit action.
+You can also extend the default submit actions to create your own submit action.
 A submit action can use [synchronous or asynchronous submission](asynchronous-submissions-adaptive-forms.md).

 You can configure a submit action in the **Submission** section of the Adaptive Form Container properties, in the sidebar.